 Due to former director - related party represents unsecured advances made primarily by a former director for operating expenses on behalf of the Company such as intellectual property and formation expenses.
 The expenses were paid for on behalf of the Company and are due upon demand.
 The Company is currently not being charged interest under these advances.
-The total amount owed the former director at June 30, 2021 and 2020 is \$33,347 and \$30,639, respectively.
+The total amount owed to the former director at June 30, 2022 and 2021 is \$30,746 and \$33,347, respectively.
 The Company plans to repay the advances as its cash resources allow (see Note 10).